MSc in Water Resources Engineering: Career, Skills, Scope, Options, Outlook

 Basic Eligibility Required

 In addition to meeting the educational requirements, applicants may also be required to take the Graduate Record Examination (GRE) or a similar standardized test.
-Some programs may also require applicants to submit a statement of purpose or a writing sample as part of the application process.
+Some programs may require applicants to submit a statement of purpose or a writing sample as part of the application process.

 Objectives, Goals, and Visions